Canine Therapeutic Touch is a powerful tool and is part of Therapeutic Handling

 Then reflect on how we as humans communicate.

-I was inspired by Dr Moshe Feldenkrais in the 1980’s who introduced the Feldenkrais Method.
+I was inspired by Dr Moshe Feldenkrais in the 1980’s, with his Feldenkrais Method.
 Moshe explored habitual patterns of movement and body awareness to regain efficient movement patterning and overall well being.
-These concepts are utilised by and have influenced both the TTouch and Neuro-linguistic programming (NLP) organisations.
+These concepts are utilised by and have influenced both the TTouch and Neuro-linguistic-programming (NLP) organisations.

 The Alexander technique was developed in the 1890s by Frederick Matthias Alexander and teaches improved dynamic posture and movement, to help reduce and prevent problems caused by unhelpful postural habits.
 This is achieved by building body awareness and identifies how to improve poor posture and influence efficient movement.